-Teaching methodologies used in this course are specifically designed to maximize learning in a graduate-level, online distance-learning model.
+Teaching methodologies used in this course are specifically designed to maximize learning in a guided, graduate-level, online distance-learning model.
 Each course facilitator is trained and/or experienced in facilitating graduate-level online courses as well as the specific content and skills of this course.

-- 1. Online methodologies include instructor/expert presentations, directed skill practice, Forum and Assessment completion, as well as the synthesis of new knowledge and skills in designing educational applications. - 2.
-The course is taught in a supportive learning environment with teacher-participant interaction and feedback. - 3.
+- Online methodologies include instructor/expert presentations, directed skill practice, asynchronous class and group discussions using threaded discussion questions, peer evaluation, self-evaluation, portfolio development, and the synthesis of new knowledge and skills in designing grade-specific lesson plans or other educational applications of knowledge and skills. - 2.
+The course is taught in a supportive learning environment with teacher-participant interaction and feedback.
+Class participants interact with other professionals via the Forum area by replying to existing posts as well as creating new threads on topics of their choice. - 3.
 Content focuses on the presentation of advanced concepts linked to instructional strategies which accommodate learning needs of a diverse student population. - 4.
-Course content, activities, and assignments are organized into Milestones that participants complete during the 12-week span of the course.
+Course content, activities, and assignments are organized into "milestones" that participants complete during the span of the course.
 Course content is intended to cover material equal to 45 seat hours of instructional time. - 5.
 Class participants actively construct their own learning and make it personally relevant by acquiring and applying course knowledge/skills to their own teaching situation.